 top of page

-A box column supports a 16.5 m-tall signboard (Fig. 1) designed in accordance with AISC 360-16 specifications.
+A built up box column supports a 16.5 m-tall signboard (Fig. 1) designed in accordance with AISC 360-16 specifications.
 An all-in-one MATLAB code for wind load analysis and design is developed and used to investigate the box section as shown in Fig. 2.

 Fig. 1 Signboard Structure